kirbyt/site-www-thecave-com/_posts/2014-10-13-iphone-6-plus-is-too-big-for-me-but-i-bought-it-anyways.markdown

 But as I thought about it more I realized that I don't keep my iPhone 5 in my pocket all that much.
 I work from home and the majority of the time my iPhone is sitting on my desk.
 I do put it in my pocket when I leave the house, but typically I'm at home more than not.

 Still, after a weekend of various pocket tests I wasn't completely sold on the iPhone 6 Plus.
-I certainly was leaning towards buy it, but I was still on the fence.
+I certainly was leaning towards buying it, but I was still on the fence.
 That was until I learned about the zoom view.

 ## Zoom View